Melatonin or Magnesium: Which One Helps You Sleep Better?

 How magnesium can help sleep

-Magnesium is a mineral occurring naturally in the human body, where it helps to regulate muscle and nerve function, blood sugar levels and blood pressure.
-It also helps to calm and relax the body, which can lead to a better night's sleep.
+Magnesium is a mineral that occurs naturally in the human body, helping to regulate muscle and nerve function, blood sugar levels, and blood pressure.
+It also helps to calm and relax the body, which can lead to a better night’s sleep.

-How exactly?
-Here's the science: magnesium helps regulate a neurotransmitter called GABA, whose job is to reduce communication between the brain and nervous system, which can help you feel calm and relaxed.
+Here’s how it works: magnesium helps regulate a neurotransmitter called GABA, whose job is to reduce communication between the brain and nervous system, which can help you feel calm and relaxed.
 The calmer and more relaxed we are, the easier it is to fall and stay asleep.

 How melatonin can help sleep

-Melatonin is a hormone produced by the body's pineal gland, and it is responsible for regulating our sleep-wake cycle.
-The presence of melatonin in the body indicates preparedness for sleep—we have more melatonin in our system at night than during the day.
+Melatonin is a hormone produced by the body’s pineal gland, and it is responsible for regulating our sleep-wake cycle.
+The presence of melatonin in the body signals that your body is preparing for sleep – we have more melatonin in our system at night than during the day.

 Electronics, bright lights, and travel can trick the brain into thinking that it’s daytime, which can affect the body’s natural melatonin production schedule and make it difficult to fall asleep.